Is Moringa Antifungal?

 Moringa is a plant that grows in Africa and Asia.
 It offers many different health benefits and it’s considered a superfood.
 Recent studies show that moringa can help people with yeast infections fight Candida due to its antifungal properties.
 Let’s have a look at what researchers have found out so far:

 - The most recent 2017 study found that protein from moringa seeds can kill Candida cells by damaging their membranes and it also shows low toxicity, so it could potentially be developed into an antifungal drug that gives minimum side effects.

-- A 2012 study found that moringa seed oil has got antimicrobial properties and can succesfully inhibit growth of Candida species, such as C. albicant, C. tropicalis and C. glabrata, and also other organisms such as S. epidermidis, Pseudomonas aeruginosa, Escherichia coli, Enterobacter cloacae and Klebsiella pneumoniae.
+- A 2012 study found that moringa seed oil has got antimicrobial properties and can successfully inhibit the growth of Candida species, such as C. albicans, C. tropicalis and C. glabrata, and also other organisms such as S. epidermidis, Pseudomonas aeruginosa, Escherichia coli, Enterobacter cloacae and Klebsiella pneumoniae.

 When it comes to moringa’s antifungal qualities, it seems that the most potent antifungal compounds can be found in its seeds.

 So What Moringa Supplements Can I Use for Best Results?